-$0 In-Network Mammogram Screenings
+$0 Out of Pocket for In-Network Mammogram Screening

 Mammogram – The gold standard

-Schedule your $0 screening mammogram
+Schedule your screening mammogram5

 Now is always the best time to schedule your screening mammogram.
-It costs $0 when you use an in-network provider.
-Plus, you can earn a cash reward when you have the screening done by a SmartShopper®-eligible provider.
-Here’s how to find one:
+It’s $06 out of pocket when you use an in-network provider.
+Plus, you can earn a cash reward when you have the screening done by a SmartShopper® eligible provider.

 - Click Find Care on your member portal at MyBlueKC.com, click Find Doctors, Specialists & Hospitals, FIND CARE, then SmartShopper Rewards